leo01110111/linear_algebra/README.md

-Implements Gaussian Elimination and LU Factorization
+Implements Gaussian Elimination and LU Factorization.
+This was made both as homework for 18-202 ECE Math, and practice in deliberate programming.